 Wet forest contains few threatened plant species but it is an important habitat for hollow-dependent fauna and many rare and threatened fauna.
 Significant fauna include the little pygmy possum (Cercartetus lepidus), eastern quoll (Dasyurus viverrinus), long-nose potoroo (Potorous tridactylus), and the scrubtit (Sericornis magnus) which is an endemic bird restricted to the ground and leaf litter layer of wet gullies.
 Several threatened birds including the swift parrot (Lathamus discolor) use hollows in both wet and dry forest for nesting purposes.
 The wedge-tailed eagle (Aquila audax), and white goshawk (Accipiter novaehollandiae) sometimes choose the canopy of tall eucalypt trees in wet forest to make their nest.
 Wet forests are also important for invertebrates, including landsnails such as the Tasmaphena lamproides and Helicarion rubicundus which have restricted distributions.
 Wet forests provide habitat for 15 species of primitive moth in the family Hepialidae, many of which are endemic.
 Wet forests dominated by blue gum mostly occur on private land.
 They form important habitat for the vulnerable swift parrot.

-Refer to Threatened Species for more information.
+Threatened Species for more information.

 Management issues in wet forest